jototland/stackedit_workspace/statistikknotater/estimation.md

 	= \sqrt{\textrm{SE}^2_{\hat p_1}+\textrm{SE}^2_{\hat p_2}}
 	= \sqrt{ \frac{p_1(1-p_1)}{n_1} + \frac{p_2(1-p_2)}{n_2} }$

+### Goodness of fit using chi-square

+Given a sample of cases that can be classified into groups, determine if the sample is representative of the population.

 ## Bootstrap methods

 A bootstrap resample is a new sample (with replacement) from a given sample of the population.